mp-se/kegmon/README.md

 # KegScale

-This is a project that I have done for my own Keezer and i have no plans to make this an officially supported software.
+This is a project that I have done for my own Keezer, if you like it please feel free to suggest improvements.
 Feel free to use the code according to the licence agreement.

-Based on the ideas of these projects;
+Based on the ideas of these projects (there are many that have implemented the same idea);

 * https://www.hackster.io/davidtilley/iot-home-beer-keg-scale-b603db
 * https://www.instructables.com/Beer-Keg-Scales/